openstreetmap/openstreetmap-website/INSTALL.md

 TODO - check or remove the postgresql-server-dev-9.1 mention that's on the wiki - it doesn't apply to all ubuntus, and is it needed?
 TODO - remove osmosis related instructions in favour of people going reading osmosis stuff on the osmosis wiki pages

-### Fedora

-TODO

-### MacOSX

-It's advisable to develop on MacOSX by using Ubuntu in a virtual machine.
-Otherwise ImageMagick will eat your soul.

-### Windows

-It's advisable to develop on windows by using Ubuntu in a virtual machine.
-Otherwise it's a world of hurt

 ## Ruby gems